-(a) engaged us to provide modelling and/or talent agency services on their behalf in the UK.; or
+(a) engaged us to provide modeling and/or talent agency services on their behalf in the UK.; or

-(b) been engaged by us to provide modelling and/or talent agency services on our behalf in a jurisdiction outside of the UK.
+(b) been engaged by us to provide modeling and/or talent agency services on our behalf in a jurisdiction outside of the UK.

-Clients: any person, business or other organisation who engages, or is looking to engage, the services of our Talent.
+Clients: any person, business or other organization who engages, or is looking to engage, the services of our Talent.

-Controller: a personal/organisation who determines the purpose for which, and the manner in which, any personal data is processed.
+Controller: a personal/organization who determines the purpose for which, and the manner in which, any personal data is processed.

 People: all people providing services to or working for us, including but not limited to our employees, directors, members, and contractors.

-Personal Data Breach: a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed by an organisation electronically.
-A personal data breach may mean someone outside the organisation gets unauthorised access to personal data, but a breach can occur if there is unauthorised access within the organisation or if an employee accidentally alters or deletes personal data.
+Personal Data Breach: a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed by an organization electronically.
+A personal data breach may mean someone outside the organization gets unauthorized access to personal data, but a breach can occur if there is unauthorized access within the organization or if an employee accidentally alters or deletes personal data.

-Principles: the core data protection principles underlying the Data Protection Legislation, which specify personal data should be: processed lawfully, fairly and in a transparent manner; collected for specified, explicit and legitimate purposes; adequate, relevant and limited to what is necessary; accurate and, where necessary, kept up to date; kept for no longer than is necessary; processed in a manner that ensures appropriate security, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
-Additionally, organisations must adhere to the principle of accountability.
+Principles: the core data protection principles underlying the Data Protection Legislation, which specify personal data should be: processed lawfully, fairly and in a transparent manner; collected for specified, explicit and legitimate purposes; adequate, relevant and limited to what is necessary; accurate and, where necessary, kept up to date; kept for no longer than is necessary; processed in a manner that ensures appropriate security, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organizational measures.
+Additionally, organizations must adhere to the principle of accountability.

 Process: the ‘processing’ of personal data captures a wide range of activities, and includes obtaining, recording and holding personal data and performing any operation of the personal data (including erasure/destruction).